oleks/install.py/README.rst

 Implementation
 ==============

+The utility is implemented as a standalone Python file, |install_py|_.

 Most file-systems allow for files to be *copied* from one directory to another.
 Copying has the down-side that a copy may become out of date with the source.
 Some file-systems tackle this by allowing "symbolic links": files that